-- B. SOC Organization and Activation.
+- ESF 15 External Affairs - B. SOC Organization and Activation.
 The SOC is organized as a Multi-Agency Coordination Center (MACC) in accordance with the National Incident Management System (NIMS).
-This organization includes an Event Manager, General Staff, Command Staff, Action Officers and representatives of the 15 ESFs.
-It may also include representatives of supporting State agencies including the Georgia Department of Defense (GA DOD), public utility companies, Voluntary Organizations Active in Disasters (VOAD) and Non-Governmental Organizations (NGOs).
+This organization includes the General Staff, Command Staff, Action Officers (State Warning Point Operators) and representatives of the 16 ESFs.
+It may also include representatives of supporting State agencies including public utility companies, Voluntary Organizations Active in Disasters (VOAD), civilian corporations and Non-Governmental Organizations (NGOs).
 The SOC may be activated incrementally.
 Level 3 (green) is a Normal Activity/Monitoring level.
 Level 2 (yellow) is a Partial Activation wherein selected ESF and other agency representatives may be activated.
 Level 1 (red) is a Full Scale Activation.
 The SOC staffing will vary depending upon the type and severity of the disaster. - C. State Disaster Response.
 The State's response to a disaster is determined by the Governor's State of Emergency declaration.
 This declaration activates the GEOP and defines the use of State personnel, equipment, material and funds for the response.
 It may also impose certain constraints on the use of State resources.
 Prior to the issuance of this declaration, the State's response will be limited to those tasks that are the normal responsibility and activity of each State agency and coordination of any NGO or VOAD response.
 The State's response is also affected by any type of federal emergency or disaster declaration that may be issued by a federal agency or the President.
 This means that the content of the federal declaration will determine whether or not the State can rent, lease, purchase or contract for emergency services or supplies or ask FEMA for federal assistance.
-The State DOES NOT stockpile emergency meals, bottled water, ice, tarps or other Initial Response Resources (IRR).
+The State DOES NOT stockpile emergency items or equipment including but not limited to: meals, bottled water, ice, tarps or other Initial Response Resources (IRR).